luzpaz/med/doc/dev/sphinx/medcalc-userguide-api.rst

 SALOME.
 Nevertheless, it is possible for low-weight deployment to install only the MEDMEM library from the source files embedded in the SALOME MED module.
-Keep in mind that the MEDMEM library is designed to be a self-consistent library with very few third party softwares (only med-file, glibc and mpi typically).
+Keep in mind that the MEDMEM library is designed to be a self-consistent library with very few third party software (only med-file, glibc and mpi typically).
 In particular, it is strictly independent from the SALOME framework even if it distributed with SALOME for convenience reasons.